kube-hetzner/terraform-hcloud-kube-hetzner/README.md

     tmp_script=$(mktemp) && curl -sSL -o "${tmp_script}" https://raw.githubusercontent.com/kube-hetzner/terraform-hcloud-kube-hetzner/master/scripts/create.sh && chmod +x "${tmp_script}" && "${tmp_script}" && rm "${tmp_script}"
     ```

-    _Optionally, for future usage, save that command in an alias in your shell preferences, like so:_
+    _Optionally, for future usage, save that command as an alias in your shell preferences, like so:_

     ```sh
     alias create_kh='tmp_script=$(mktemp) && curl -sSL -o "${tmp_script}" <https://raw.githubusercontent.com/kube-hetzner/terraform-hcloud-kube-hetzner/master/scripts/create.sh> && chmod +x "${tmp_script}" && "${tmp_script}" && rm "${tmp_script}"'
+    ```

+    _For the curious, here is what the script does:_

+    ```sh
+    mkdir /path/to/your/new/folder
+    cd /path/to/your/new/folder
+    curl -sL https://raw.githubusercontent.com/kube-hetzner/terraform-hcloud-kube-hetzner/master/kube.tf.example -o kube.tf
+    curl -sL https://raw.githubusercontent.com/kube-hetzner/terraform-hcloud-kube-hetzner/master/packer-template/hcloud-microos-snapshot.pkr.hcl -o hcloud-microos-snapshot.pkr.hcl
+    export HCLOUD_TOKEN="your_hcloud_token"
+    packer build hcloud-microos-snapshot.pkr.hcl
+    hcloud context create <project-name>
     ```

 1. In that new project folder that gets created, you will find your `kube.tf` and it must be customized to suit your needs. ✅

     _A complete reference of all inputs, outputs, modules etc. can be found in the [terraform.md](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner/blob/master/docs/terraform.md) file._

 ### 🎯 Installation